Trusty-Labs/project-senior-be/README.md

 ```

 **Requirements**
+- Create service to:
-- Store the properties.csv in S3
+  - Retrieve zip file from S3 https://trusty-dev-test.s3.us-west-2.amazonaws.com/property.zip
+  - Unzip file
-- Create service Ingest from S3 and store the attached properties.csv into a AWS Postgres RDS database.
+  - Ingest from S3 and store the attached properties.csv into a AWS Postgres RDS database.
 - Optimize table for searching address
 - Create lamda endpoint that returns property data based on address input
+- Share cloned repo of your work
 - Provide curl example to consume endpoint

 **Technology Stack**